Marco Bezzecchi: CIP (2017)

 Bezzecchi competed full time in the 2017 Moto3 World Championship, riding for Mahindra CIP, teammate of Manuel Pagliani.
-Bezzecchi had a slow rookie season, up until the race in Japan; he finished in 14th once, and 15th twice for a total of four points, but in the Motegi race he managed a 3rd place, his maiden podium in Moto3.
-He ended the season with 20 points, 23rd in the standings, second among rookies.
+Bezzecchi had a slow rookie season, up until the race in Japan; he finished in 14th once, and 15th twice for a total of four points, but in the Motegi race, he managed a third place, his maiden podium in Moto3.
+He ended the season with 20 points and 23rd in the championship standings, second among the rookies that year.